lemoncyb/flask-upload-multi/README.md

-# flask-upload-zip
+# flask-upload-multi
-Demo to upload zip files with flask and unzip it.
+Demo to upload zip files with flask and unzip it, or upload multiple files at once.

 ### Launch the demo
 ```$ ./app.py```